Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 A butane lighter that has run out of fuel can still provide a useful spark, and can be operated one-handed, unlike a traditional flint and steel.
 For this reason, the disposable lighters that have a striking wheel are preferable to other ignition systems.

-Even when the lighter “flint” is exhaused, the wheel may still be used to strike sparks from a ferro-rod.
+Even when the lighter “flint” is exhausted, the wheel may still be used to strike sparks from a ferro-rod.
 This saves your knife blade, and is handy if your knife blade is of a steel that does not readily throw sparks..

-Twice I have managed to run a butane lighter through the washing machine.
+Twice I have managed to accidentally run a butane lighter through the washing machine.

 The first lighter changed colour from green to turquoise, but continues to work fine.